 RPA is in what Everest is calling a virtuous circle – Real value is leading to more capital which is invested in the tools giving more and more value.

 With significant capital being infused, we can see that RPA tools will get better and add more features quickly.
 Here are a few trends that I see:

 As I said in the beginning, awareness of RPA has increased multi-fold.
 More and more enterprises are adopting and implementing RPA.
 There are challenges to scale through which we shall discuss later.

 RPA is evolving to include AI.
-What we can expect to see in near future from RPA tools include Unstructured data processing, Predictive & Prescriptive Analytics, and simple judgment based automation.
+What we can expect to see in the near future from RPA tools include Unstructured data processing, Predictive & Prescriptive Analytics, and simple judgment-based automation.